CSAIL-Arch-Sec/SHD-StarterCode/README.md

 # MIT Secure Hardware Design
 Welcome to the course starter code for MIT's Secure Hardware Design class!

-This repository contains the starter code provided to students for each of our labs.
+This repository points to the starter code provided to students for each of our labs.
 This README contains instructions for how to run the labs on your own machines and is intended for use by individuals looking to self-study our materials (or instructors looking to use our materials as part of their course curriculum).

 You can reach out to our team at `hw-sec-lab-dev` at `mit.edu`.

-Our course website can be found [here](http://csg.csail.mit.edu/6.888Yan/).
+Our course website can be found [here](http://csg.csail.mit.edu/6.S983/).

-This repository is a companion document to our lab handouts which can be found [here](http://csg.csail.mit.edu/6.888Yan/labs).
+This repository is a companion document to our lab handouts which can be found [here](http://csg.csail.mit.edu/6.S983/labs/).

 # Want to use this in your course?
 Please contact `hw-sec-lab-dev` at `mit.edu` before using any of our material in your course.
 We can provide you with the instructor solutions, sample gradebook, and grading scripts.